 - Criminal justice agencies

 - Police

 - Social welfare

 - Local government

 - Non-governmental organisations (e.g. working with organisations supporting homeless people and refugees)

-This MRes will also prepare you well if you wish to pursue an academic career or a university research career in the Social Sciences (Sociology, Social Policy and Criminology) or in a related discipline.
+Many students pursue an academic career or a university research career in the Social Sciences (Sociology, Social Policy and Criminology) or in a related discipline.

 Career support from day one to graduation and beyond